While there are still many uncertainties on the horizon, most now agree that online virtual events have their own advantages.

 1. Assess your virtual conference engagement needs

 Are you running a one-off stakeholder’s meeting with someone in the background taking minutes?
-Are you delivering sponsored content with a variety of speakers that will live on as gated content after the event?
+Or are you delivering sponsored sessions with a variety of speakers, whose contributions will live on as an on-demand content after the event?

 If the former, it may not be worth it to invest in a heavily branded, professionally produced broadcast.
-However, if the latter, you may want to enlist a technical producer to help you achieve a production level that will stand the test of time and do the content justice.
+However, if the latter, you may want to use a self-service live stream production platform, or even hire a professional production team.
+These options will help you achieve a production level that will stand the test of time and do the content justice.

 2. Give yourself enough time